amd/ZenDNN/docs/zendnnl_architecture.md

 - Ensures zero-copy or minimal-copy data handling to reduce overhead.

 #### 2.2.
 Operator Registration and Dispatch
-- Maintains a registry of supported operators (e.g., MatMul, Fused MatMul, Reorder, etc.).
+- Maintains a registry of supported operators (Example: MatMul, Fused MatMul, Reorder, etc.).
 - Maps framework-level operations to ZenDNN* core implementations.
 - Combines multiple operations into a single kernel to reduce memory bandwidth and improve cache locality.